 The Lord looks down from heaven on the children of man, to see if there are any who understand, who seek after God.
 They have all turned aside; together they have become corrupt; there is none who does good, not even one (Psa 14:2-3, cf. Rom 3:10-18).

 As a result, Paul writes that “the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 Those who are in the flesh cannot please God” (Romans 8:7-8).
 This doesn’t mean that we are always as evil as we can be.
-God often restrains evil, as seen in Genesis when He keeps Abimelech from sinning by committing adultery with Abraham’s wife (Genesis 20:6), or when He providentially moved Joseph’s brothers to sell him to slavery, rather than killing him as they originally planned (Genesis 37:18-28, 45:4-8 and 50:20).
+God often restrains evil, as seen in Genesis when He keeps Abimelech from sinning by committing adultery with Abraham’s wife (Genesis 20:6), or when He providentially moved Joseph’s brothers to sell him into slavery, rather than killing him as they originally planned (Genesis 37:18-28, 45:4-8 and 50:20).

 We must have a proper understanding of how our sin nature affects our ability to make decisions because it helps to explain why it’s necessary for God to initiate our salvation.
 Thus, we turn next to unconditional election.